typhoon-php/type/README.md

 # PHP Extended Type System • Type

 Collection of value objects that represent the types of PHP Extended Type System.
-Currently, all the types are inspired by popular PHP static analysis tools: [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).
+All the types are inspired by popular PHP static analysis tools: [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).

-All implementations of `Type` should be treated as sealed, `Type` interface MUST NOT be implemented in userland!
-If you need an alias for a complex compound type, extend `TypeAlias`.

 This library will never have any dependencies.
 Once full and stable, it might be proposed as a [PSR](https://www.php-fig.org/psr/) or [PER](https://www.php-fig.org/per/).

+Please, note that this is a low-level API for static analysers and reflectors.
+It's not designed for convenient general usage in a project.
+For that purpose we plan to release a special package.

 ## Installation